-- Fourth Principle: Democracy is led by the wisdom in the deliberations of representation.
+- Fourth Principle: Democracy is led by wisdom in the deliberations of representation.
 That means all individuals have the right to express an opinion.

 - Fifth principle: Social Justice for all Indonesians.
 That means all individuals have the right to be treated fairly regardless of degree (Besar, April 2016).

-So it can be concluded that Pancasila as the view of nation life and the foundation of Republic Indonesia has guaranteed the values that exist in Pancasila and they are in line with human rights.
+So it can be concluded that Pancasila as the view of national life and the foundation of Republic Indonesia has guaranteed the values that exist in Pancasila and they are in line with human rights.
 Therefore, our respect for human rights must be universal.
 We apply human rights by not ignoring the value of the Indonesian nation as a country that represents Islamic values.
-Because Indonesia as the country with the world’s largest Muslim population, so in Indonesia the term of Human Rights is an inherent right in humans attached to him as a human being God or the basic rights that principle as god’s gift.
-Means Human Rights is a right that belongs to man according to its nature which can’t be separated from its essence, then human rights is noble and holy (Najid Jauhar, 2007).
+Because Indonesia is the country with the world’s largest Muslim population, so in Indonesia, the term of Human Rights is an inherent right in humans attached to him as a human being God or the basic rights that principle as god’s gift.
+Means Human Rights is a right that belongs to man according to its nature which can’t be separated from its essence, then human rights are noble and holy (Najid Jauhar, 2007).

 - The right to equality in the law and government, Article 27 Paragraph 1